-This header will be included in the response for all API calls that enforce a user rate limit.
+This header will be included in the response for all API calls that enforce an application rate limit.
 For example, calls to the lol-static-data-v1.2 endpoints will not include this header in the response because calls to that API are not rate limited.
 The X-App-Rate-Limit-Count header contains a comma-separated list of each of the overall rate limits associated with your API key (most people have two; a 10 second rate limit and a 10 minute rate limit).
-For each of these rate limits we display two pieces of information which are separated by a colon - the number of calls you've made and the time window of that particular rate limit in seconds.
+For each of these rate limits we display two pieces of information which are separated by a colon; the number of calls you've made and the time window of that particular rate limit in seconds.

 For example, let's say you have the following rate limits:

 - 60,000 calls per 10 minutes (600 seconds)

 - 360,000 calls per 1 hour (3,600 seconds)

 When you make your first call, the X-App-Rate-Limit and X-App-Rate-Limit-Count headers will contain the following.

 If you make a second call (3 seconds later) the X-App-Rate-Limit-Count header will return the following.